 Phone: (603) 427-9801

-Stoneface is not in Portsmouth, but it’s in a town called Newington about 10 minutes away literally across a bridge.
+Stoneface is not in Portsmouth, but it’s in a town called Newington about 10 minutes away.
+They are well known for their New England style IPAs, sour beers, and dark beer styles.

 Address: 10 Shapleigh Rd, Kittery, ME 03904